schneiderkamplab/syntheval/README.md

 from syntheval import SynthEval

 evaluator = Syntheval(df_real, hold_out = df_test, cat_cols = class_cat_col)
-evaluator.full_eval(df_fake, class_lab_col)
+evaluator.evaluate(df_fake, class_lab_col, presets_file = "full_eval", **kwargs)
 ```
-Where the user supply <code>df_real, df_test, df_fake</code> as pandas dataframes, as well as the <code>class_cat_col</code> list of column names for the categorical variables and <code>class_lab_col</code> string for designating one column with discrete values as target for usability predictions and coloration.
+Where the user supply <code>df_real, df_test, df_fake</code> as pandas dataframes, the <code>class_cat_col</code> is a complete list of column names or can be omitted for categoricals to be automatically inferred.
+Some metrics require a target class, so <code>class_lab_col</code> is a string for designating one column with discrete values as target for usability predictions and coloration.
+In the evaluate function, a presets file can be chosen ("full_eval", "fast_eval", or "privacy") or alternatively a filepath can be supplied to a json file with select metrics keywords.
+Finally, instead of (or in addition to), keyword arguments can be added in the end with additional metrics and their options.

-Results are saved to a csv file, multiple runs of the same SynthEval instance with different synthetic data files will save new rows allowing for various uses such as snapshots, checkpoints and benchmarking.

 ### Command line interface
 SynthEval can also be run from the commandline with the following syntax: